Why train travel is the one experience you won’t want to miss in Japan

 Beloved by many, there are countless websites, blogs, forums and Reddit threads filled with rail fans fawning over Japan’s trains and dissecting every bit of train-related news that hits the headlines.

-There’s no doubt about it, Japan’s trains have reached cult status (something that will almost certainly never happen to the buses of Los Angeles).
+There’s no doubt about it: Japan’s trains have reached cult status (something that will almost certainly never happen to Los Angeles’s buses).

 A mode of transport frequently used by people from all walks of life, a train journey in Japan isn’t just for the budget traveller either.

 In Japan, trains are a way of life for everyone from students to suited salarymen and well-to-do families.
-There’s even an ultra-luxury train scene in Japan evidenced by the fact that the new shiki-shima sleeper train is booked out more than a year in advance despite the journey costing up to $9,000 per person.
+There’s even an ultra-luxury train scene in Japan evidenced by the fact that the new shiki-shima sleeper train is booked out more than a year in advance despite the journey costing a minimum of $3,500 AUD per person.

 So what’s so good about Japanese trains anyway?
 Answer: just about everything.